zhannamatuzak/math-with-crab/README.md

     ![bug 2](/documentation/bag-two.png)

 - Problem 3:  The number of scores in the new game was added to the score number from the previous game.
-  - *Solution 3: const currentScore = document.getElementById("current-score"); was changed to global variable let.*
+  - *Solution 3: const currentScore = document.getElementById("current-score"); was changed to global variable let.
+Changed the value of score variable to 0 because it carried the score value from the previous game*

 #### **Unfixed Bugs**